NEW: WHO and CDC experts are in Kibaale near the outbreak's center, WHO says

-The cases have emerged in Kibaale, where a national task force had been mobilized in an effort to combat the outbreak.
+The cases have emerged in Kibaale, a district in midwestern Uganda, where a national task force had been mobilized in an effort to combat the outbreak.

 As of early Monday in Uganda, two people with the virus remained hospitalized in stable condition, said WHO.
 One was a 38-year-old woman who’d attended to her sister, the medic who died, and another was a 30-year-old woman who participated in the burial of one of the other victims.